Kusasa

 • be an exercise machine for analysis, process and synthesis.

-The incidental outcome of each project will be the acquisition of a range of mathematical and scientific thinking skills and concepts, which learners will practice regardless of the actual content of their projects.
-Learners will graduate from a Kusasa project with new thinking skills, new mathematical and science skills, and new content knowledge that they have absorbed through experiential play and modeling.
+The incidental outcome of each project would have been the acquisition of a range of mathematical and scientific thinking skills and concepts, which learners would have practiced regardless of the actual content of their projects.
+The core idea behind Kusasa was that learners would graduate from a Kusasa project with new thinking skills, new mathematical and science skills, and new content knowledge that they would have absorbed through experiential play and modeling.

 Back to top